LDAP

 .

-For the context of ldap.forumsys.com, the distinguished name (usable as DN
+In the context of ldap.forumsys.com, the distinguished name (usable as DN

 ) is in the group attribute uniqueMember

-So (uniqueMember=%(DN)s)
+(uniqueMember=%(DN)s)

-.
-This was successfully tested with ldap.formusys.com.
+... this was successfully tested with ldap.formusys.com.

 (&(member=%(distinguishedName)s)(objectClass=group))